Overview of Damage Prevention and Control Methods

 Shooting allows for a rapid reduction in cormorant numbers.
 Shooting can be most effective on breeding colonies, where large numbers of bird congregate each day, although open-water shooting and removal at night roosts also can be used to protect specific sites.
 Use 12-gauge shotguns with non-toxic shot sized #4 or #6.
 Shooters should be knowledgeable in waterbird identification to prevent the killing of non-target species.
 Shooting adults also helps to reduce cormorant conflicts by harassment of the remaining birds.
 Shooting can be combined with pyrotechnics to enhance the effectiveness of non-lethal control options.

-Spring-loaded, net traps have been used to capture nesting colonial waterbirds.
+Spring-loaded net traps have been used to capture nesting colonial waterbirds.
 During trapping attempts, dummy eggs should be placed in the nest, and once a bird is caught and released, the actual eggs should be put back in the nest.
 Observers usually monitor nests from a nearby blind so that birds can be rapidly handled and removed from the net to prevent injury.

 Modified foot-hold traps can be placed at nests to capture adult birds during the breeding season in April and early May.
-Cormorants have been captured with modified No. 3, padded-jaw, foothold traps by replacing factory coil springs with weaker No. 1.5 trap springs (Figures 9 and 10).
+Cormorants have been captured with modified No. 3, padded-jaw, foothold traps by replacing factory coil springs with weaker No. 1.5 trap springs (below).
 The trap chain should also be replaced with aircraft cable and a shock cord to minimize injury to trapped birds.
 Dummy eggs should be placed in the nest during trapping, and once a bird is caught and released, the actual eggs should be put back in the nest.

 Netting with Spotlights